deepinv/deepinv/docs/source/user_guide/reconstruction/optimization.rst

 The base class is :class:`deepinv.optim.Prior` implemented as a child class from :class:`deepinv.optim.Potential` and therefore it comes with methods for computing operators such as :math:`\operatorname{prox}_{\regname}` and :math:`\nabla \regname`.
-This base class is used to implement user-defined differentiable priors (eg. Tikhonov regularisation) but also implicit priors (eg. plug-and-play methods).
+This base class is used to implement user-defined differentiable priors (eg. Tikhonov regularization) but also implicit priors (eg. plug-and-play methods).

 .. list-table:: Priors Overview